Homemade Gluten Free Apricot Jam Bars

 • Drizzle the tops with melted white chocolate.

-How do you keep the crumble fluffy?
+How do I keep the crumble fluffy?

 The secret to a fluffy crumb topping is to crumble the top crust mixture into tiny pieces before baking.

-Can you make these bars dairy-free?
+Can I make these bars dairy-free?

 You can easily make these bars dairy-free by using dairy-free or vegan butter.